Open

 Additional information

-- For Quebec positions lasting more than 30 consecutive days, LMIA applications must be submitted to both Service Canada and MIFI.
+For Quebec work locations and employment periods of more than 30 consecutive days, LMIA applications must be submitted simultaneously to Service Canada and the MIFI.